lalgonzales/datasets/README.md

 **Note:** In case the Geoportal returns an HTTP 500 error, please refresh the page.

 ## Usage Instructions
-To use the files, you can copy the permanent link of the dataset and append `?raw=true` at the end of the URL.
+To use the files, you can copy the link of the dataset and append `?raw=true` at the end of the URL.
 This link can be used to load the data directly into a Python notebook using libraries such as `geopandas`.

 ### Example
 ```python